Iran starts enriching uranium to 60%, its highest level ever - WTMJ

 “We are nonetheless pleased that Iran has agreed to continue to engage in indirect discussions with us on how we move forward and what is needed to get back” into the nuclear deal, he said.
 “It’s premature to make a judgment as to what the outcome will be, but we’re still talking.”

-The weekend attack at Natanz was initially described only as a blackout in the electrical grid feeding both its above-ground workshops and underground enrichment halls — but later Iranian officials began calling it an attack.
+The weekend attack at Natanz was initially described only as a blackout in its electrical grid — but later Iranian officials began calling it an attack.

-Alireza Zakani, the hard-line head of the Iranian parliament’s research center, referred to “several thousand centrifuges damaged and destroyed” in a state TV interview.
+One Iranian official referred to “several thousand centrifuges damaged and destroyed” in a state TV interview.
 However, no other official has offered that figure and no images of the aftermath have been released.

 In the coming weeks, Iran has threatened to further impede IAEA inspections and potentially destroy video recordings it now holds of its facilities.
 Meanwhile, it continues to use advanced centrifuges and gain know-how in high enrichment, something that worries nonproliferation experts.